Skip to main content

 Deploying your app

-So far you've been working on your app against your personal dev deployment for the current project.
+So far you've been working on your app against your personal dev deployment.

-All projects have one production deployment.
+All Convex projects have one production deployment running in the cloud.
 It has separate data and has a separate push process from personal dev deployments, which allows you and your teammates to work on new features using personal dev deployments without disrupting your app running in production.

 To push your code to your production deployment for your project you run the deploy command: